cscvlab/IFPS/README.md

 ## Method

 **Core idea in one sentence**.
-Using the first N sampled points, the IFPS shell can be constructed to encapsulate all original discrete points, employing hierarchical management.
+Using only the first N sampled points, the IFPS shell is constructed to encapsulate all the original discrete points while employing hierarchical management.

 ### Pipeline